Skip to main content

 Regulations: Art.
 17.Two Wealth Tax Law

-The valuation of temporary or life annuities constituted as a consequence of the delivery of capital, whether in money, movable or immovable property, whose ownership corresponds to the declarant, must be carried out by the result of capitalizing the annuity at the rate of legal interest of the money in force on the date of accrual of this tax (December 31) and taking from the resulting capital that part that, according to the rules established to value the usufructs, corresponds to the age of the renter, if the income is for life, or for the duration of the income, if it is temporary.
+The valuation of temporary or life annuities established as a result of the delivery of capital, whether in money, movable or immovable property, the ownership of which corresponds to the declarant must be carried out by the result of capitalizing the annuity at the legal interest rate of money in force on the date of accrual of this tax (December 31) and taking from the resulting capital that part that, according to the rules established to value usufructs, corresponds to the age of the annuitant, if the annuity is for life, or to the duration of the annuity, if it is temporary.

-The rules for valuing usufructs can be consulted in the section " Real rights of use and enjoyment (excluding those that, where appropriate, fall on the habitual residence of the taxable person)", which is discussed in this same Chapter.
+The rules for assessing usufructs can be consulted in the section " Real rights of use and enjoyment (excluding those that, where applicable, fall on the habitual residence of the taxpayer)", which is discussed in this same Chapter.

-For the 2019 financial year, the legal interest rate on money has been set at 3 percent.
+For the 2019 financial year, the legal interest rate on money has been set at 3%.

-When the amount of income is not quantified in monetary units, the valuation will be obtained by capitalizing the amount of 7,519.59 euros, the amount of the public multiple-effect income indicator (IPREM) for the year 2019.
+When the amount of income is not quantified in monetary units, the valuation will be obtained by capitalizing the amount of 7,519.59 euros, the amount of the public indicator of multiple-effect income (IPREM) for the year 2019.

 Example

-Don MPS, 60 years old as of December 31, 2019, transferred the apartment in which he lived in exchange for a life annuity of 12,000 euros per year.
-The legal interest on money in 2019 was 3 percent.
+Mr. MPS, aged 60 as of 31 December 2019, transferred the apartment in which he resided in exchange for a life annuity of 12,000 euros per year.
+The legal interest rate on money in 2019 was 3 percent.

-Determine the value for which said annuity must be declared in the Wealth Tax.
+Determine the value for which said life annuity must be declared in the Wealth Tax.

 Solution